Landlord Steps If Tenant's Dog Bites

 Take Swift Action and Know the Law

 When you allow your tenants to have pets, there are certain problems you may have to deal with as a landlord.
 It can open up a whole new set of complaints from other tenants.
-A bigger fear is that a tenant’s dog will actually injure or bite another tenant.
-Learn the steps you should take if this actually happens at your property.
+A bigger fear is that a tenant’s dog will injure or bite another tenant.
+Learn the steps you should take if this happens on your property.

 Once you are aware that a tenant's dog has bitten someone on your property, you should speak with the victim.